 Peace Be With You

-30 Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
-31 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.
+30 Then Jesus did many other miraculous signs in his disciples’ presence, signs that aren’t recorded in this scroll.
+31 But these things are written so that you will believe that Jesus is the Christ, God’s Son, and that believing, you will have life in his name.

 All readings for this Sunday:

 Acts 2:14a, 22-32 • Psalm 16 • 1 Peter 1:3-9 • John 20:19-31

 How do those healed wounds remind you of resilience and hope?

 What is the impact of exposing healed wounds?

 What hopes do you carry for God’s peace in the world?

 By Cheryl A. Lindsay

 The story continues on the day of the Resurrection as more disciples encounter Jesus.
 The ones who remained together in isolation but closed off from the world were immobilized by fear.
 Perhaps the confluence of so many happenings and dramatic shifts in such a short period of time overwhelmed them.
 They did not know what to do so they sat with their fear.
 It seemed the safe–and passive–choice.
 The active ones (Mary Magdalene, Peter, and the other disciple) had already met Jesus that morning and are absent from (or at least silent in) this part of the story.